cronkitedata/rstudyguide/docs/031-select-filter.md

 * "[Teaching R](https://teachingr.com/)" videos.
 They're a little more detailed than we need, but it's a useful review of most of what we've done.
 * Andrew Ba Tran's "[Lesson 3: Wrangling data](https://learn.r-journalism.com/en/wrangling/)" from the R for Journalists (learn-r) website.
 You can watch the videos and take the quizzes without following along on your computer.
 * Matt Waite's [chapter on filters](http://mattwaite.github.io/sports/filters-and-selections.html) -- note that it has a verb we haven't looked at yet, called "mutate"
-* Data School "[Faster data maipulation with dplyr](https://www.dataschool.io/dplyr-tutorial-for-faster-data-manipulation-in-r/)", which is a little more in-depth than we need but is easy to follow.
+* Data School "[Faster data manipulation with dplyr](https://www.dataschool.io/dplyr-tutorial-for-faster-data-manipulation-in-r/)", which is a little more in-depth than we need but is easy to follow.